 Differential fees were implemented in stages beginning in Fall 2011 and are fully in place as of Fall 2013.

 All students, faculty and staff may submit proposals for the use of differential fees.
-Departmental and central committees, which are composed of faculty and students, recommend proposals for funding.
-Committees meet several times each semester.
-Funding recommendations from the department committees and central committee are forwarded to the Dean's Office for review and approval.
+Departmental committees, which are composed of faculty and students, recommend proposals for funding.
+Funding recommendations from the Central Committee, which is composed of faculty and students, are forwarded to the Dean's Office for review and approval.
+Committees meet several times each year.

-The central committee meets three times a semester:
+The Central Committee meets approximately three times a year:

-Proposals for the use of differential fee funding can be submitted by students and faculty of the College of Engineering.
+Proposals for the use of differential fee funding can be submitted by students, staff an d faculty of the College of Engineering.
 In order to give your proposals the best chance of being funded, students should work with a faculty member to fill out the application form to ensure that the proposal conforms to committee requirements and contributes to the goals of differential fees.

-For more information, please contact Candice Bauer at email@example.com.
+For more information, please contact Julie McMillin at firstname.lastname@example.org .